sunehaks/ABD/README.md

 # ABD
-It contains the assignments of bda
+It contains the assignments of abd